Bob Marshall’s March 2016 BLS Analysis for Recruiters; 4/1/16

-Subtract the second number (‘civilian labor force’) from the first number (‘civilian noninstitutional population’) and you get 93,174,000 ‘Not in Labor Force’—up by 276,000 from last month’s 92,898,000.
-Since March, 2014, 2,098,000 US workers have vanished!
-Where did those 2,098,000 potential workers disappear to in one year’s time?
+Subtract the second number (‘civilian labor force’) from the first number (‘civilian noninstitutional population’) and you get 93,482,000 ‘Not in Labor Force’—down by 206,000 from last month’s 93,688,000.
+Since March, 2015, 292,000 US workers have vanished!
+Where did those 292,000 potential workers disappear to in one year’s time?
 I am assuming they still have to eat and pay their rent.
 They still need money, don’t they?
-The government tells us that these NILFs got discouraged and just gave up looking for a job.
-My monthly recurring question is: “If that is the case, how do they live when they don’t earn any money because they don’t have a job?
+The government tells us that most of these NILFs got discouraged and just gave up looking for a job.
+My monthly recurring question is: “If that is the case, how do they survive when they don’t earn any money because they don’t have a job?
 Are they ALL relying on the government to support them??”

-This month our Employment Participation Rate—the population 16 years and older working or seeking work—dropped again to 62.7%.
-This rate ties the historically low rate of 62.7% recorded in September and December of last year—and, before that, the rate recorded in February 1978—one year into President Jimmy Carter’s term of office, 36 years ago!
+This month our Employment Participation Rate—the population 16 years and older working or seeking work—rose to 63.0%.
+This is .6% above the historically low rate of 62.4% recorded in September and October—and, before that, the rate recorded in October 1977—9 months into Jimmy Carter’s presidency—38 years ago!

 Final take on these numbers: Fewer people looking for work will always bring down the unemployment rate.